ad-8/strava-dl-json/README.md

   // ...
 ]
 ```
-Or simply open `current.json` with `Firefox`, which has a good JSON viewer built-in.
+Or simply open `current.json` with `Firefox`, which has a pretty good JSON viewer built-in.

 # Initial Setup

+The following steps are a **onetime** process.

 To proceed, `git` and the `Go` programming language must be installed on your system.